brevzin/cpp_proposals/3177_const_prvalue/const-prvalue.md

 # Status Quo

-The conditional operator between two operands of the same underlying type (excluding value category and const-ness) produces the following today:
+The conditional operator between two operands of the same underlying type (excluding value category and const-ness) produces the following today for *scalar* types:

 <table>
 <thead>